 Välkommen till Ekerlids Förlag

 Vill du utvecklas som ledare och chef, eller kanske fördjupa dig inom affärsvärlden?
 Hos oss på Ekerlids Förlag hittar du ett stort utbud av affärslitteratur, managementböcker och ledarskapsböcker som ger dig verktyg att kunna utvecklas.
 Vi har mer än bara affärsböcker och managementböcker, vi säljer även intressanta memoarer och biografier samt böcker som tar upp politiska ämnen.
-Väl inne på böckerna hittar du länkar till återförsäljare där du enkelt och smidigt kan ställa dem online.
+Väl inne på böckerna hittar du länkar till återförsäljare där du enkelt och smidigt kan ställa in dem online.

 Banking, bonds, national health, and Stockholm house prices, 1420-2020